 :

-If you’re not comfortable editing code, you can use a plugin like Increase Maximum Upload File Size or WP Maximum Upload File Size.
-These plugins allow you to adjust the limits directly from the WordPress admin panel.
+If you’re not comfortable editing code, you can use a plugin like Increase Maximum Upload File Size or WP Maximum Upload File Size to Increase WordPress Upload Size.
+These plugins allow you to adjust the limits directly from the WordPress admin panel and easily increase the maximum upload file size in WordPress.

 Conclusion